kristus123/bloggy/content/cv/about-me/185_engineering.md

 - Digging for golden nuggets of wisdom for a long time
 - Going deep into what it means to write *"good"* code
 - planning and prioritizing

+Time is a resource, and the goal is to be able to spend as little time on something with as little friction as possible.